Er Wang Dong Cave (Erwan Dong)

 Some of the largest sinkholes in the world – such as the exotic Qingkou tiankeng – are located here and some of the most impressive caves in the world connect these giant sinkholes.
-Er Wang Dong is one of major caves here, running very close to the 67 825 m long San Wang Dong Cave.
+Er Wang Dong is one of the major caves here, running very close to the 67 825 m long San Wang Dong Cave.

 Cave of two kings

 Cave starts in the south-western side of the 195 m deep Niubizi tiankeng.
-The enormous cave has huge mass of air inside and has its own climate.
+The enormous cave has a huge mass of air inside and has its own climate.
 These clouds appear also in Niubizi tiankeng.
-In fact these clouds serve for weather forecast – when in tiankeng appears fog, soon will come rain.
+In fact, these clouds serve for weather forecast – when in tiankeng appears fog, soon will come rain.

 Cave reaches also Qingkou tiankeng – gargantuan sinkhole created by several waterfalls, which still fall into this 295 m deep sinkhole.
-The largest passage – Tiankeng Express – here starts from the exotic ecosystem in the bottom of tiankeng.
+The largest passage – Tiankeng Express – here starts from the exotic ecosystem at the bottom of tiankeng.

-Er Wang Dong is complex cave with passages in several layers, numerous passages form a true maze.
+Er Wang Dong is a complex cave with passages in several layers, numerous passages form a true maze.

 Er Wang Dong cave runs very close to San Wang Dong cave.
-Er Wang Dong in general is located higher than the other cave – but it is possible that both caves are united.
+Er Wang Dong, in general, is located higher than the other cave – but it is possible that both caves are united.

-China has got it all – more than one billion people, large area, great and very long history, very distinct and at the same time – very diverse cultures, great and varied nature.
+China has got it all – more than one billion people, a large area, a great and very long history, very distinct and at the same time – very diverse cultures, great and varied nature.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.

-Though, those which we know offer a surprising diversity of unusual features and impressive sights.
+Though, those which are known to us, offer a surprising diversity of unusual features and impressive sights.